jacksingleton/dast-pipeline/README.md

 To work around this, I switched the driver to the selenium driver.
 However, this broke test isolation as database transaction rollbacks had been used to keep data from each test separate (quite common for in process tests).
 I had to switch from transaction isolation to using truncation with [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner).
 This worked for some of the tests, but caused others to fail.

-Lesson: if the application doesn't have a functional test suite that runs *out of process*, a decent amount of work could be required to send traffic through a proxy.
+*Lesson*: if the application doesn't have a functional test suite that runs *out of process*, a decent amount of work could be required to send traffic through a proxy.

 ## Test Specific Data